Criminal Injuries Compensation

 Being a victim of a crime is a distressing experience, especially when that crime results in injury.
-If you’ve suffered physical or psychological harm at the hands of a criminal, then you could be entitled to compensation.
+If you’ve suffered physical or psychological harm at the hands of a criminal, then you could be entitled to criminal injuries compensation.
 Victims can claim compensation from the Criminal Injuries Compensation Authority (CICA) – the government body that’s been set up to help innocent victims of violent crime.

 What is a criminal injury compensation claim?